lokinou/p3k_offline_analysis/README.md

 1. Put your `.gdf` or `.dat` files into the `./data_sample` folder
 2. Manually enter the electrode names
-3. Tweak further tweak analysis parameters as will (resampling, preprocessing)
+3. Tweak further analysis parameters as will (resampling, preprocessing)
 4. Execute all cells
 5. figures are saved into `./out`